-I am delighted to welcome you to Suffolk Public Schools, where we are building the best education possible for every student.
-We feel that the partnership between home and school is the key to student success and will assist every student in reaching their potential.
-Your student will be supported by all school staff, and we will be an extension of the high expectations that you have.
+It brings me great pleasure to welcome you to Suffolk Public Schools, where we are creating achievers every single day.
+It is evident that the partnership between home and school is the key to student success and we will strive to assist each student in reaching their potential.
+Students will be supported by all school staff, and we will be an extension of the high expectations that you have.
 I can promise you that the school environment will be safe, supportive, and innovative.
-Suffolk Public Schools will continue the safety protocols due to Covid-19.
-As students continue with face-to-face instruction, we will stress the importance of following our mitigation strategies, and being respectful and kind to each other.
-All of our students will receive the emotional, instructional, and social support they need in order to have a successful 2022-2023 school year.
-Our students will be the focus of the Dynamic Learning Environment for Suffolk Public Schools.
+Suffolk Public Schools will increase our safety protocols with our daily weapons detection system.
+All of our students will also receive the emotional, instructional, and social support they need in order to have a successful 2024-2025 school year.
+Our students will be the focus of the Dynamic Learning Environment for Suffolk Public Schools as we continue the work in becoming the premier school division in the country.

-We will always keep students first in every decision that we make.
-Students will play a vital role in the creation of safe schools, engaging learning environments, and our goal of producing positive citizens for the city of Suffolk.
+As we will always keep students first in every decision that we make, they will also play a vital role in the creation of safe schools, engaging learning environments, and our goal of producing positive citizens for the city of Suffolk.
 We have high expectations, clear policies and procedures, and hopefully intervention strategies that will serve as a reminder of potential consequences if rules are broken.
 We feel that our positive behavior intervention strategies will help all of us be proactive in our students learning from poor choices.
-You can support our school by reviewing expectations, policies and practices that are outlined in this handbook and by reminding your student of the importance of following the rules and guidelines.
+Parents and/or guardians can support our schools by reviewing expectations, policies and practices that are outlined in this handbook and by reminding your student of the importance of following the rules and guidelines.

-The student handbook is divided into sections which encompass attendance, instructional programs, academics, graduation requirements, extra-curricular activities, student records, health and safety, school safety, and transportation.
+This student handbook is divided into sections which encompass attendance, instructional programs, academics, graduation requirements, extra-curricular activities, student records, health and safety, school safety, and transportation.
 The handbook also includes the school directory, names of our School Board members, our non-discrimination policy, and information specific to your student's school.

-The Code of Virginia (22.10279.3) contains provisions addressing parental responsibility and involvement to promote proper student conduct.
+The Code of Virginia (22.1-279.3) contains provisions addressing parental responsibility and involvement to promote proper student conduct.
 These provisions are included in this handbook.
 There are two forms which must be signed and returned to your student's school related to these areas.
 One is "Acknowledgment of Parental Responsibility" and the other is "Student Handbook Acknowledgement."

-Please take time to carefully review this handbook and develop a comprehensive understanding of the rights and responsibilities of every student in Suffolk Public Schools.
+Please take the necessary time to carefully review this handbook and develop a comprehensive understanding of the rights and responsibilities of every student in Suffolk Public Schools.
 The success of each student can be positively affected by a strong working relationship between the school and the home.
-We appreciate your support as we work together in #BuildingTheBestSPS!!!
+We appreciate your support as we will continue following our strategic plan of Destination 2028: Connection, Educational Excellence, and Innovation as #SPSCreatesAchievers!